-9. RELATED PARTY TRANSACTIONS
+8. RELATED PARTY TRANSACTIONS

-The following summarizes the Company's related party transactions during the years ended December 31, 2021 and 2020.
+The following summarizes the Company's related party transactions during the year ended December 31, 2022 and 2021.
 Key management personnel included the Chief Executive Officer ("CEO"), Chief Financial Officer ("CFO"), and directors and officers and companies controlled or significantly influenced by them: